Canada at the Paralympics

 Canada has participated eleven times in the Summer Paralympic Games and in all Winter Paralympic Games.
-They first competed at the Summer Games in 1968 and the Winter Games in 1976.
+They first competed at the Summer Games in 1960 and the Winter Games in 1976.

 Milestones

+Canada competed at the 1960 Summer Paralympics in Rome, Italy with a delegation consisted of one competitor, Franz Bronnenhuber, who took part in athletics and table tennis.

 At the 2000 Summer Paralympics, Stephanie Dixon set the Canadian record for most gold medals at a single Paralympics, Winter or Summer, with five.

 At the 2002 Winter Paralympics, Canada set a new total Canadian gold medal record haul at a Winter Paralympics, with six.

 At the 2004 Summer Paralympics, Chantal Petitclerc & Benoit Huot tied the five gold medal record at a single Games.
 Petitclerc also won the demonstration sport of Wheelchair Racing in the 2004 Summer Olympics.

 At the 2008 Summer Paralympics, Chantal Petitclerc again tied the five gold medal record at a single Games.

 In 2010, Brian McKeever of Canada became the first athlete in the world to be named to the Winter Paralympics and Winter Olympics teams in the same year.
 At the 2010 Winter Olympics, he was scheduled to compete in the men's 50 km cross-country race.

 At the 2010 Winter Paralympics, Viviane Forest became the first para-athlete to win a gold in both the Winter and Summer Games, by winning the Women's Downhill for Visually Impaired.
 She had previously won gold in the 2000 and 2004 Summer Paralympics for women's goalball.

 Lauren Woolstencroft became the first Canadian to win three gold medals at the same Winter Paralympics, at the 2010 edition; this was eventually upped to five golds.
 With her fourth gold medal, she helped Canada set a record for most gold medals at any Winter Paralympic Games by winning the seventh medal.
 The previous mark was six, set at the 2002 Salt Lake City Paralympics.
 With her fifth gold medal, she set the record for most gold medals won by any Winter Paralympian at a single Games, and she tied the record for gold medal haul of any Canadian Paralympian at a single Games, tying Chantal Petitclerc (who did the feat twice), Dixon, and Benoit Huot both Summer Paralympians.
 Her five gold medals are also the record for any Canadian Winter Paralympian or Olympian.

 At the 2010 Games, Canada collected the most total medals and the most gold medals of any Winter Paralympics, up through 2010 for Canada, with 19 total medals, and 10 golds.

 At the 2018 Winter Paralympics, cross country skier McKeever became Canada's most decorated Winter Paralympian when he won a 14th medal in five Games from 2002 to 2018, passing the late Lana Spreeman, who won 13 medals in para-alpine skiing between 1980 and 1994.